Stockton Metropolitan Airport: Ground transportation

 The airport is located south of Downtown Stockton, between Interstate 5 and Highway 99.
 Motorists are instructed to take Arch Airport Road from either of those two freeways to South Airport Way, then head south to the intersection of South Airport Way and C.E.
 Dixon Street, and then turn east to the airport entrance at C.E.
 Dixon and Longe Streets.

 Daytime parking is free while overnight parking is charged a fee.
-The airport is also served by Lyft and the Yellow Cab Company of Stockton.
+The airport is also served by Lyft and taxi companies.

 As of January 2020, San Joaquin Regional Transit District buses do not directly serve the airport (the closest line, Express Route 44, only reaches Arch Airport Road from downtown).